Set Image Path

 Boolean

-Geoid File Available after checking Use Geoid.
-Specifies the geoid file in the local file.
+Geoid File Available after unchecking Use Default Geoid File.
+Specifies the geoid file from a local file.
 File

 Output Result